 When dermal filler is injected into the hollow area under the eye, it helps to plump out the area, making it appear flatter and smoother and also reducing the appearance of dark shadows.

-Injectable rejuvenation treatments such as Juvederm Hydrate and Teosyal Redensity are designed to target fine lines, dull complexion and dehydrated skin, making them ideal for the under eye area, especially dark circles.
+Injectable rejuvenation treatments such as Sunekos and Profhilo are designed to target fine lines, dull complexion and dehydrated skin, making them ideal for the under eye area, especially dark circles.

 PRP (aka the "Vampire Facelift") uses growth factors taken from your own blood to repair and rejuvenate the skin.
 When injected under the eye, the platelet rich plasma rejuvenates the area, plumping it up and improving fine lines and wrinkles.